Zhuph31/cometbft/README.md

 ## Experiment
 ### Experiment Setting
 We used 5 machines in total for the experiment.
 Geodec is deployed on the main machine, and four nodes will be started on each other machine.
 The machines are under the same subnet, and network conditions will be emulated through the network emulator module of Linux.
-Network emulators allows us to add artificial delays, jitters, and packet loss between the nodes.
+Network emulators allow us to add artificial delays, jitters, and packet loss between the nodes.

 ### Geodec
 We use geodec to perform the benchmark.
 With proper configuration, Geodec will log into the four machines, deploy cometbft, start a node on each machine, and keep sending transactions to the node during the benchmark period.
 We added new configurations for our four machines and set Geodec to use them.
 We also linked our version of cometbft with it so our modified version of cometbft will be deployed and used during the benchmark.
 The changes on Geodec are available at https://github.com/Zhuph31/geodec.